Pharmacy And Online Doctor

 Where can I get the morning after pill from?

 In most cases, you don't need to visit your doctor to get the morning after pill.
-It is available from LloydsPharmacy stores and Online Doctor.
+It is available from LloydsPharmacy stores, find your nearest store here, and our Online Doctor.

 Here are the options available to you, explained: